-[FRL-7272-2]
+[FRL-7490-4]

-National Priorities List for Uncontrolled Hazardous Waste Sites, Proposed Rule No. 38
+National Priorities List for Uncontrolled Hazardous Waste Sites, Proposed Rule No. 39

 AGENCY: Environmental Protection Agency.

 ACTION: Proposed rule.

 SUMMARY: The Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA" or "the Act"), requires that the National Oil and Hazardous Substances Pollution Contingency Plan ("NCP") include a list of national priorities among the known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States.
 The National Priorities List ("NPL") constitutes this list.
 The NPL is intended primarily to guide the Environmental Protection Agency ("EPA" or "the Agency") in determining which sites warrant further investigation.
 These further investigations will allow EPA to assess the nature and extent of public health and environmental risks associated with the site and to determine what CERCLAfinanced remedial action(s), if any, may be appropriate.
-This proposed rule proposes to add new sites to the NPL; all to the General Superfund Section of the NPL.
+This proposed rule proposes to add 14 new sites to the NPL; all to the General Superfund Section of the NPL.
+(Please note that one of the sites is being reproposed to the NPL.)

-DATES: Comments regarding any of these proposed listings must be submitted (postmarked) on or before November 4, 2002.
+DATES: Comments regarding any of these proposed listings must be submitted (postmarked) on or before June 30, 2003.